Sp1l/Pruts/nextcloud-check-app-update/README.md

 optional arguments:
-  -h, --help            show this help message and exit --nextcloudVersion version
+  -h, --help            show this help message and exit --nextcloudVersion VERSION
-                        Nextcloud version to check apps for, defaults to the version in the www/nextcloud port --portsdir            Path to the FreeBSD ports directory root --nextclouddir        Path to the Nextcloud installation root --nofetch, -n         Do not fetch latest info from nextcloud API --quiet, -q           Quiet output, only apps with new versions will be listed
+                        Nextcloud version to check apps for, defaults to the version in the www/nextcloud port --portsdir DIRECTORY  Path to the FreeBSD ports directory root --nextclouddir DIRECTORY
+                        Path to the Nextcloud installation root --nofetch, -n         Do not fetch latest info from nextcloud API --quiet, -q           Quiet output, only apps with new versions will be listed
 ```